 On October 31, 2022, the Board appointed Mr. Konowiecki, the Company's Board Chair, to an executive role leading strategic network and business development (the "Executive Role").
 In connection with his appointment to the Executive Role, Mr. Konowiecki entered into an employment agreement, dated as of October 31, 2022, with an operating subsidiary of the Company (the "Employment Agreement").
-Under the Employment Agreement, Mr. Konowiecki (i) is entitled to an annual base salary of \$560,000; and (ii) is eligible on an annual basis to receive a cash bonus, with a target amount equal to 85% of his base salary and a maximum payout equal to 170% of his base salary, based on the terms and conditions of the Company's annual incentive plan and contingent upon applicable corporate and individual performance metrics.
+Under the Employment Agreement, Mr. Konowiecki (i) was entitled to an annual base salary of \$560,000; and (ii) was eligible on an annual basis to receive a cash bonus, with a target amount equal to 85% of his base salary and a maximum payout equal to 170% of his base salary, based on the terms and conditions of the Company's annual incentive plan and contingent upon applicable corporate and individual performance metrics.
 Pursuant to the Employment Agreement, upon commencement of employment, the Company issued to Mr. Konowiecki (i) options to purchase 35,817 shares of Common Stock with an exercise price of \$12.25 and (ii) 53,906 restricted stock units (collectively, the "Equity Grants").
-The Equity Grants will vest in equal installments on the first four anniversaries of the grant date, subject to Mr. Konowiecki's continued service in the Executive Role on the applicable vesting date, and the options will expire on the 10th anniversary of the grant date.
-During the term of employment, Mr. Konowiecki will be eligible to receive additional equity incentive awards at the discretion of the Board.
-Mr. Konowiecki will not receive separate compensation for his service on the Board.
+During the term of employment, Mr. Konowiecki did not receive separate compensation for his service on the Board.